-With all the JavaScript functionality defined in the core.js file, you now need to load this file from your web page, the index.html file, in order for the function bound to window.onload to be invoked.
+With all the JavaScript functionality defined in the core.js file, you now need to load this file to operate on your web page through the index.html file.

 Open the index.html file for editing.

 Create the HTML canvas, GLCanvas, as in the previous project.